eclipse-tractusx/tractusx-edc/docs/kit/operation-view/page02_technical_prerequisites.md

 Hashicorp Vault is the default secret provider, because it is platform-agnostic.

 Helm charts are provided to set up these services locally.
-These are not suited for production environments.
+**These are not suited for production environments.**

 ## All-in-one deployment

-We do not currently provide any Terraform scripts for complete cloud deployments.
-This feature is currently under consideration.
+An all-in-one deployment is no longer in scope and will not be provided.